mcrosson/digital-art-composition-book/Notes/Convert PDF Coloring Pages.md

 source: "KemoNine Blog"
 ---

+## Important Note

+Krita can natively import PDFs with each page as a layer.
+You can simply open the PDF within Krita and then cut/copy/paste each later into a new image as appropriate or work with them as a single image.

+The above approch with Krita can be significantly easier and less fiddly than the below.

+## The original blog post...

 If you have access to `imagemagick` you can quickly convert a PDF coloring page(s) to grayscale PNG using the below procedure and notes.